 Further, bromine atom is less reactive than chlorine atom.
 Thus, selectivity is related to reactivity and it can be generalised that the less reactive the reagent the more selective it is in its attack under a set of similar reaction.
 The greater selectivity of bromine can be explained in terms of transition state theory.
-According to a postulate made by Professor G. S. Hammond the structure of transition state of endothermic step (with high value of E{act}) of a reaction resembles the products of that step more than it does the reactants.
-The structure of transition state of endothermic step reactants.
-The structure of transition state of the products of the products of the products.
+According to a postulate made by Professor G.S.
+Hammond the structure of transition state of endothermic step (with high value of E{act}) of a reaction resembles the products of that step more than it does the reactants.
+The structure of transition state of exothermic state with low value of E{act} of a reaction resembles the reactant of that step more than it does the products.